ClojureBridge/community-docs/docs/clojure/types.md

 true
 {% endhighlight %}

-Computer languages have idea of *types* to express different things, so does Clojure.
+Computer languages have the idea of *types* to express different things.
+So does Clojure.

-Clojure has three big type groups, basic types, data structures, and other miscellaneous types.
+Clojure has three big type groups: basic types, data structures, and other miscellaneous types.

 ####  basic types